-From our analysis of aerial metabolite profiles of 76 species, we found that 4’-hydroxyflavones were less widespread across the Scutellaria genus than 4’-deoxyflavones.
-This was interesting considering that 4’-hydroxyflavone biosynthesis is significantly more common than 4’-deoxyflavone biosynthesis outside of Scutellaria.
-As most of our tissue samples for these 76 species came from dried herbarium vouchers of various ages, it’s possible that 4’-hydroxyflavones are simply less stable than 4’-deoxyflavones.
-However, the metabolite profiles collected from our fresh tissue samples of 13 species showed a similar pattern, as 4’-hydroxyflavones were considerably scarcer as compared to 4’-deoxyflavones.
-This result suggests that that the 4’-deoxyflavone pathway is more well conserved across the genus than the 4’-hydroxyflavone pathway.
-One potential explanation is that, with regards to their activities in the plant, 4’-hydroxyflavones serve more specific, accessory roles, while 4’-deoxyflavones fulfill more core roles.
-Sosa et al. (2004) reported that Cistus landanifer’s accumulation of apigenin, one of the 4’-hydroxyflavones we studied here, can deter herbivores through relaxation of mouth skeletal muscles.
-Hispidulin, another 4’-hydroxyflavone we quantified, was shown by Gallon et al. (2019) to have larvicidal properties against Chlosyne lacinia caterpillars.
-Thus, it’s possible that those species with limited 4’-hydroxyflavone accumulation face little herbivory pressure in their natural environments.
-However, from our organ-specific data, in each of the species with aerial parts in which we were unable to detect any 4’-hydroxyflavones (S. strigillosa, S. suffrutescens, and S. pekinensis var. alpina), we detected a significant accumulation of several 4’-deoxyflavones in their aerial parts instead.
-Perhaps these species have evolved to utilize 4’-deoxyflavones to fulfill the roles which 4’-hydroxyflavones do in other plant species.
-Unfortunately, as most studies of Scutellaria flavonoids have focused on their medicinal effects in animal models and not on their physiological purposes in plants, little is known about the specific relevance of 4’-deoxyflavones to plant growth, development, and stress response.
-Therefore, the causative factors for the differences in distribution of 4’-hydroxyflavones and 4’-deoxyflavones remains unknown.
+From our analysis of aerial metabolite profiles of 76 species, we found that 4´-hydroxyflavones were less widespread across the Scutellaria genus than 4´-deoxyflavones.
+This was interesting considering that 4´-hydroxyflavone biosynthesis is significantly more common than 4´-deoxyflavone biosynthesis outside of Scutellaria.
+As most of our tissue samples for these 76 species came from dried herbarium vouchers of various ages, it’s possible that 4´-hydroxyflavones are simply less stable than 4´-deoxyflavones.
+However, the metabolite profiles collected from our fresh tissue samples of 13 species showed a similar pattern, as 4´-hydroxyflavones were considerably scarcer as compared to 4´-deoxyflavones.
+This result suggests that that the 4´-deoxyflavone pathway is more well conserved across the genus than the 4´-hydroxyflavone pathway.
+One potential explanation is that, with regards to their activities in the plant, 4´-hydroxyflavones serve more specific, accessory roles, while 4´-deoxyflavones fulfill more core roles.
+Sosa et al. (2004) reported that Cistus landanifer’s accumulation of apigenin, one of the 4´-hydroxyflavones we studied here, can deter herbivores through relaxation of mouth skeletal muscles.
+Hispidulin, another 4´-hydroxyflavone we quantified, was shown by Gallon et al. (2019) to have larvicidal properties against Chlosyne lacinia caterpillars.
+Thus, it’s possible that those species with limited 4´-hydroxyflavone accumulation face little herbivory pressure in their natural environments.
+However, from our organ-specific data, in each of the species with aerial parts in which we were unable to detect any 4´-hydroxyflavones (S. strigillosa, S. suffrutescens, and S. pekinensis var. alpina), we detected a significant accumulation of several 4´-deoxyflavones in their aerial parts instead.
+Perhaps these species have evolved to utilize 4´-deoxyflavones to fulfill the roles which 4´-hydroxyflavones do in other plant species.
+Unfortunately, as most studies of Scutellaria flavonoids have focused on their medicinal effects in animal models and not on their physiological purposes in plants, little is known about the specific relevance of 4´-deoxyflavones to plant growth, development, and stress response.
+Therefore, the causative factors for the differences in distribution of 4´-hydroxyflavones and 4´-deoxyflavones remains unknown.

-The results of our MCA with 76 Scutellaria species demonstrated that in the aerial parts, 4’-hydroxyflavone and 4’-deoxyflavone accumulation occur largely independent of each other.
+The results of our MCA with 76 Scutellaria species demonstrated that in the aerial parts, 4´-hydroxyflavone and 4´-deoxyflavone accumulation occur largely independent of each other.
 This suggests that the layout of the flavonoid pathway for S. baicalensis proposed by Q. Zhao, Zhang, et al. (2016) can be extended to most of the species we studied here.
-In this pathway, separation of the 4’-hydroxyflavone and 4’-deoxyflavone pathways occurs immediately after the formation of cinnamic acid, upstream of any of flavonoids we quantified.
-4’-hydroxyflavone biosynthesis begins with hydroxylation of cinnamic acid to 4-coumarate by a cinnamate-4-hydroxylase (C4H), followed by ligation of coenzyme A (CoA) by a 4-coumaroyl-CoA ligase (4CL).
-Instead of hydroxylation, 4’-deoxyflavones biosynthesis begins with the immediate ligation of cinnamic acid with CoA by CoA ligase-like (CLL).
-Our MCA results corroborate the hypothesis that after this initial differentiation, there is no interconversion of products between the 4’-hydroxyflavone and 4’-deoxyflavone pathways.
+In this pathway, separation of the 4´-hydroxyflavone and 4´-deoxyflavone pathways occurs immediately after the formation of cinnamic acid, upstream of any of flavonoids we quantified.
+4´-hydroxyflavone biosynthesis begins with hydroxylation of cinnamic acid to 4-coumarate by a cinnamate-4-hydroxylase (C4H), followed by ligation of coenzyme A (CoA) by a 4-coumaroyl-CoA ligase (4CL).
+Instead of hydroxylation, 4´-deoxyflavones biosynthesis begins with the immediate ligation of cinnamic acid with CoA by CoA ligase-like (CLL).
+Our MCA results corroborate the hypothesis that after this initial differentiation, there is no interconversion of products between the 4´-hydroxyflavone and 4´-deoxyflavone pathways.
 This interconversion would require a dehydroxylase capable of removing a hydroxyl group from the B ring of flavonoids, an enzyme which has not been identified to exist in plants.
-Because we found 4’-hydroxyflavones and 4’-deoxyflavones to occur independently of each other, it’s unlikely that this enzyme exists in any of the species we analyzed here.
+Because we found 4´-hydroxyflavones and 4´-deoxyflavones to occur independently of each other, it’s unlikely that this enzyme exists in any of the species we analyzed here.